 - 10% is Credit Mix

-Credit card companies don’t necessarily report your credit card balance to the credit bureaus the day your bill is due.
+Credit card issuers don’t necessarily report your credit card balance to the credit bureaus the day your bill is due.
 They may, but, then again, they may not.
 It’s up to them.

-So even if you have every intention of paying off your credit card balance at the end of the month, your credit score may be affected before then because of how much you have on your card.
+You may have every intention of paying off your credit card balance at the end of the billing cycle.
+However, your credit score may be affected before then because of how much you have on your card.

-Instead of paying off your balance at the end of the month, you should pay off whatever amount you owe when the balance exceeds 30% of your available credit.
+Instead of paying your bill at the end of the billing cycle, you should pay off whatever amount you owe when the balance exceeds 30% of your available credit.

 If you do this, it doesn’t matter what else you have going on in your life.
-If anyone needs to check your credit score and credit history, they’re not going to see any dings from your ‘credit utilization’ category.
+If anyone needs to check your credit scores or credit reports, they’re not going to see any dings from your ‘credit utilization’ category.

 What else happens when you make a late payment?